daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 > | ReqID2 | <text> | <text> | <text> | <text> |
 ```

-As with ATX headings, attributes can be optional or mandatory as specified in the `attributes.json` file.
+As with ATX headings, attributes can be optional or mandatory as specified in the `reqtraq_config.json` file.

-#### REQ-TRAQ-SWL-24 Certification document names
+#### REQ-TRAQ-SWL-24 DELETED

-Reqtraq SHALL check the validity of a certification document name by checking the parts delimited by `-`:

-1. Project abbreviation, which shall be the same for all the certification documents of a system, e.g. "TRAQ"
-2. Document type sequence number, e.g. "138"
-3. Document type, e.g. "SDD"

-##### Attributes:
-- Parents: REQ-TRAQ-SWH-11
-- Rationale:
-- Verification: Test
-- Safety Impact: None

 #### REQ-TRAQ-SWL-2 Requirement definition detection (ATX heading)